 8. The United Kingdom welcomed the joint communiqué dated 13 September 2016 of Argentina and the United Kingdom, in which it had been agreed that appropriate measures would be taken to remove all obstacles limiting the economic growth and sustainable development of the Falkland Islands (Malvinas) including in trade, fishing, shipping and hydrocarbons (see also paras.
 12 and 23 below).

-9. The Government of Argentina was of the view that, as stated in its press release of 16 September 2016, the joint communiqué reflected the political intent of the parties to re-establish a dialogue on all matters relating to the South Atlantic, without exclusions, under the sovereignty umbrella formula, and that progress in each issue mentioned in the joint communiqué would require further negotiations (see also para.
+9. The Government of Argentina was of the view that, as stated in its press release of 16 September 2016, the joint communiqué reflected “the political intent of the parties to re-establish a dialogue on all matters relating to the South Atlantic, without exclusions, under the sovereignty umbrella formula”, and that progress in each issue mentioned in the joint communiqué would require further negotiations (see also para.
 24 below).

 B. Fisheries and agriculture